watson/npm-dependency-db/README.md

   hard-coded key
 - `live` - If `true`, the feed will be kept open while waiting for new changes.
 Ignored if `indexOnly` is `true`.
 Defaults to `false`
-- `npmDb` - Set to a levelDB instance to use separate levelDB to store the raw npm feed.
-This will allow you to delete the indexed levelDB database without having to re-download the entire npm feed
+- `hypercorePath` - Path where to store the raw npm feed.
+Defaults to `./npm-dependency-db.core`
 - `indexOnly` - Only build database index (do not download new blocks).
   Defaults to `false`